-If you're going to crate train Fido, you'll need to teach him to stay quietly and comfortably in his crate.
+If you're going to crate train your dog, you'll need to teach him to stay quietly and comfortably in his crate.
 Many dogs and puppies will bark or whine in their crates or dig, scratch and bite at the crate in an attempt to get out.
 This isn't unusual and is fairly easy to resolve with most dogs.
 This article will teach you how to train most dogs to be quiet while confined to a crate.

 If your dog is showing a normal level of displeasure at being closed in his crate, be sure that you've introduced him to his crate properly before you try correcting him in any way.
-The steps to this process are outlined in our "Acclimating Fido to his Crate" article.
-If you've followed the proper steps to acclimate Fido to his crate, but you're still finding that he barks, whines, cries or howls in the crate, you'll need to do a bit of work to teach him to be quiet in his crate.
+The steps to this process are outlined in our Acclimating Fido to His Crate article.
+If you've followed the proper steps to acclimate your dog to his crate, but you're still finding that he barks, whines, cries or howls in the crate, you'll need to do a bit of work to teach him to be quiet in his crate.

 Be Sure Fido's on a Reasonable Schedule

-If Fido isn't getting enough exercise and he's got a case of energy overload, that may also contribute to frustration and naughty behavior in the crate.
-Fido needs regular exercise in the form of walks, hikes, and playing with people or other dogs.
+If your puppy isn't getting enough exercise and he's got a case of energy overload, that may also contribute to frustration and naughty behavior in the crate.
+Your dog needs regular exercise in the form of walks, hikes, and playing with people or other dogs.
 It isn't fair to close him up in his crate if he hasn't had any activity, so make sure he's on a reasonable exercise schedule.
 It may be helpful to really wear him out with some extra exercise on the first few days you're working on crate training, since he'll be less likely to fuss if he's really tired.

 On the other end of the spectrum are the people who are TICKED OFF at Fido and ready to wring his neck.
-This isn't good, either, since you'll tend to over correct him, correct out of anger and hold a grudge.
+This isn't good, either, since you'll tend to overcorrect him, correct out of anger, and hold a grudge.
 None of these things are going to help.